What happens if I get in an Accident While Driving for Uber?

 What If I’m Injured While Driving for Uber?

-As an Uber driver, if you’re injured in a collision, you may be eligible for compensation to cover:
+You may be eligible for compensation to cover:

 - Emergency medical treatment and ongoing care